Wedding Help Northern Ireland: Planning & Advice

 Hairstylist

-There are a few things to consider when planning a Wedding.
-These are the main points.
+There are a few things to consider when planning.
+These are the main points, although there are more.

 Work out a Budget and think about dates.
-Organising a wedding, fingers crossed, isn't something that people do many times in their lives.
+Organising the day, fingers crossed, isn't something that people do many times in their lives.
 Sit down with your partner and work out roughly how many people will be attending and what sort of wedding you want, keeping in mind your budget.
-Some folks like to have everything paid off before the wedding, and others don't mind putting it on a credit card.
-Consider what time of the year you want your wedding, as there are lots of pluses to having a wedding in the off-season.
+Some folks like to have everything paid off beforehand, and others don't mind putting it on a credit card.
+Consider what time of the year you want your day on, as there are lots of pluses to having your day in the off-season.

-Always book an experienced wedding photographer like myself to capture all the wedding day moments, as I’ve worked in the wedding industry for quite some time.
-Don't go by price alone, as you should check out a few photographers and go with the one you feel you can connect with most, as they're going to be there all day.
-Most photographers enjoy having a chat with potential clients.
+Always book an experienced professional wedding photographer like me to capture all the moments, as I’ve worked in the industry for quite some time.
+Don't go by price alone, as you should check out a few and go with the one you feel you can connect with most, as they're going to be there all day.
+Most enjoy having a chat with potential clients.

-If you’d like a wedding videographer of your day, there are plenty to choose from, including me.
-Videographers offer a wide of packages, which can include highlights, ceremonies and speeches.
-Make sure you know what you're getting before booking, as there are plenty of idiot-type numbskull videographers out there just starting in the wedding industry.
+If you’d like the best wedding videographer for your day, book me.
+Videographers offer a wide range of packages, which can include highlights, ceremonies and speeches.
+Make sure you know what you're getting before booking, as there are plenty of idiot-type numbskulls out there just starting in the industry.

 Dress